leonid-ed/sr/README.md

 # sr - **s**how **r**ecent

-`sr` is a command line tool to show the most recently modified files and directories (taking into account subdirectories).
+`sr <dir>` is a command line tool to show you the most recently modified files and directories (taking into account subdirectories).

-`sr` traverses the given directory recursively, sorts files and subdirectories depending on their last modified dates of the files inside and shows you the results.
+`sr` traverses the given directory recursively, sorts files and subdirectories depending on their last modified dates of the files inside and shows you the result.

 ```bash
 $ sr -h